 - American Indian or Pacific Islander Alone (non-Hispanic/non-Latino); - Asian Alone (non-Hispanic/non-Latino); - Black or African-American Alone (non-Hispanic/non-Latino); - Hispanic or Latino of Any Race; - Native Hawaiian or Pacific Islander Alone (non-Hispanic/non-Latino); and - Other (Some Other Race, Two or More Races).

-&lt;sup>17 See the Federal Poverty Thresholds for 2020.
+See the Federal Poverty Thresholds for 2020.

-&lt;sup>18 See Census Bureau's definitions for race and ethnicity.
+See Census Bureau's definitions for race and ethnicity.

 Map 1.
-Share of population that has low incomes (200% of the Federal Poverty Threshold), 2018 by
+Share of population that has low incomes (200% of the Federal Poverty Threshold), 2018 by census tract (regionwide share: 21%)